 2. Let him know the impact on family

-Yelling can create a toxic atmosphere at home.
+Yelling and scolding can create a toxic atmosphere at home.
 Studies have shown that children who grow up in a house filled with conflict and yelling are more prone to internalizing disorders like anxiety and depression (1).

 Let him know if his yelling makes you (and the children) feel afraid, threatened, unloved, and helpless.
 He might not realize the effect it has on the family.

 3. Take a time-out

 If you sense that the argument is getting intense, it would be an excellent decision to take a time-out.
 This will allow you and your husband to calm down and avoid saying anything you might regret later.
 After you have collected yourself, continue the discussion rationally.

 These qualities can significantly help your husband change his behavior.
 It will give him the drive to change when he understands your commitment.

 Mother-of-four Laurie McDermott recounts an incident where her mindfulness prevented an instance of her husband screaming at her from transforming into a full-blown argument.
 She writes, “But the husband was mad and I had to address that as soon as possible or his anger would grow and fester and who knows what would come out next?
 I knew I had to respond kindly.
 Without defensiveness or anger.”

 Ultimately, she decided to apologize for the mistake that led her husband to yell at her.
 Recalling her husband’s reaction, she says, “He stood there hearing me a little bewildered that he was indeed ‘understood.’
 Then I smiled and hugged him.
 He was so shocked he didn’t move.
 He didn’t hug me back.
 But that was okay.
 Shock does that and I could tell he was still a bit confused at what had just happened… Yet I was pleased, I did my part (i).”

 5. Avoid topics that trigger him